SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: More Empirical Results

-\textbf{Impact of Attention Layers.} In terms of the discussion on the impact of attention layers, we only present the results on three datasets \texttt{cora}, \texttt{actor} and \texttt{ogbn-proteins} in the maintext due to space limit.
-Here, we supplement more experimental results as empirical evidence.
-In Fig.~\ref{fig:layer-cora}-\ref{fig:layer-papers}, we present the discussion results on all the experimental datasets.
-In each figure, we plot the testing score of SGFormer, training time per epoch of SGFormer, and testing scores of other models (SGFormer w/o Softmax, SGFormer w/o self-loop, NodeFormer and ANS-GT).
-The missing results in some cases are caused by out-of-memory.
-The empirical phenomenons on these datasets are consistent with what we observed and discussed in the Sec.~\ref{sec-exp-dis}.

-\textbf{Visualization.} To further study what patterns the global attention learn from data, we visualize the attention matrices given by SGFormer on different datasets.
-The results are shown in Fig.~\ref{fig:vis}.
+In this section, we supplement more experimental results to further study what patterns the global attention learn from data.
+We visualize the attention matrices given by SGFormer on different datasets, and the results are shown in Fig.~\ref{fig:vis}.
 We found that overall, the attention graphs are quite different from the input graphs, which implies that the global attention mechanism indeed captures certain informative patterns from data that are helpful for downstream prediction.
 Furthermore, since our model uses one-layer attention, the attention scores estimated by the model can be used for interpreting the influence among samples.
 For instance, as shown by the results, there are some sharp lines in the heat map which corresponds to the nodes that are recognized as important `information source' by the model and allocated with large attention weights.
 These nodes are akin to some hubs in the network that exert much influence on other nodes.